 Labaya could just be a King of one of the Judges 1 Canaanite cities who's Amarna era King isn't specifically known, probably one of the Jezreel Valley ones disputed between Issachar and Manasseh in Joshua 17:11 and Judges 1:27.
 Taanach is seemingly missing from the Amarna records, and it's far enough south to be in the West Bank on a modern Map of Israel, since Labaya's fall was at the hands of nearby Gina/Jenin it fits well.
 The name of Labaya however is believed to come from a word for Lion, and a famous Stele at Bethshean depicts a Lion and Lioness.
 Another Semitic word for Lion is Gur often translated "whelp" as in a baby lion, and Gur is also a place name connected to Ibleam in 1 Kings 9:27.
 Dor is also missing from the Amarna records, Labaya could have ruled an alliance of everyone in those verses but Megiddo.

-In my current mindset I'm trying really hard NOT to resort to Revised Chronology, to come up with an Exodus model compatible with convention mainstream Egyptology (but probably not a typical reading of Biblical Chronology).
+In my current mindset I'm trying really hard NOT to resort to Revised Chronology, to come up with an Exodus model compatible with conventional mainstream Egyptology (but probably not a typical reading of Biblical Chronology).

 But I certainly can't support what is within that framework called a Late Date for the Exodus, which I honestly think is just motivated by a desire for The Ten Commandments film to still be correct.
-In fact even most are calling an Early Date for the Exodus I consider too late.
+In fact even what most are calling an Early Date for the Exodus I consider too late.
 That's stuff I'll get into elsewhere.

 I agree however with popular late dater Dr. David A. Falk that Habiru does have a connection to the Biblical term Hebrew but isn't always a 1 to 1 equivocation.
 However where I disagree is concluding no one would have called the Israelite Hapiru anymore once the Conquest of Joshua was "complete", to the Canaanite living in those cities and plains the Israelites were still outcasts living among them.
 The Hebrew Bible is just an account of that history from the POV of those outcasts.